I just have to get this one off my chest.

 Well, it's official.
 Boyfriend and I are moving out of Boyfriend's friend's mom's basement and into a legitimate apartment of our own.
 As soon as we can find one within our budget, that is.

+I'm excited about having more than just a bedroom to share, of course.
+But the one thing I am really REALLY excited about?
 A kitchen of my own.
 I don't know, maybe it's an Italian girl thing, but I am unbelievably excited to have a place with a stove and a full-size refridgerator.
 I'm crossing my fingers for a dishwasher too, but if we don't luck out, I'll cope.

 Naturally, I'm already drooling over the recipes I'm planning to make in our little love nest.
 Like frozen hot chocolate in the warmer months.
 Or these itty-bitty lasagnas.
 And of course a good staple like this easy bread.
 This little chickadee is one excited homemaker-to-be!